john-tornblom/pyxtuml/README.rst

 **Available options**

---version    show program's version number and exit --help, -h   show this help message and exit
+--help, -h   show this help message and exit
+--version    show program's version number and exit
--r <number>  limit consistency check to one or more associations
+-r <number>  limit consistency check to one or more associations -v           increase debug logging level

 Generate a meta model schema
 ----------------------------